Brother of OSU whistleblower said Rep. Jim Jordan asked for support amid allegations he turned a blind eye to sex abuse

 "He called his [Coleman's] parents, 90 years old," Adam DiSabato said.
 "That's the kind of person Jim Jordan is.
 Jim Jordan, if I ever see him, he better not come around me."

-In a statement in August of 2018, Coleman appeared to recant his charge that Jordan was aware of the abuse.
-The statement was released by a conservative group that Jordan hired to help him with the fallout from the allegations lobbed against him by DiSabato and several other wrestlers.
+In a statement in August 2018, Coleman appeared to recant his allegation that Jordan had been aware of the abuse.
+The statement was released by a conservative group that Jordan hired to help him with the fallout from the allegations lobbed by DiSabato and several other wrestlers.

 Coleman could not be reached for comment about Adam DiSabato's allegation, but he is one of the 350 former OSU students who have filed 17 lawsuits against the university.
 And Coleman spoke about Strauss on a videotape that Mike DiSabato made that spurred an independent investigation.

-That probe, conducted by the Perkins Coie law firm, concluded in a report that was released last May that coaches and athletic administrators knew for two decades that Strauss was molesting male athletes – mostly under the guise of giving physicals – but failed to sound the alarm or stop him.
+That inquiry, conducted by the law firm Perkins Coie, concluded in a report released in May that coaches and athletic administrators knew for two decades that Strauss was molesting male athletes — mostly under the guise of giving physicals — but failed to sound the alarm or stop him.
 Strauss died by suicide in 2005.

-Hellickson also did not immediately respond to an email from NBC News for comment.
-But in August 2018, NBC News reported that he had reached out to two ex-team members and asked them to support Jordan.
+Hellickson also did not immediately respond to an email for comment.
+But in August 2018, NBC News reported that he had reached out to two ex-team members asking them to support Jordan.

-Since the release of the Perkins-Coie report, Ohio State has apologized repeatedly and insisted it was “actively participating in good faith in the mediation process directly by the federal court.”
-The school has also said that it “has led the effort to investigate and expose Richard Strauss’ abuse and the university’s failure at the time to adequately respond to or prevent it.”
+Since the release of the Perkins-Coie report, Ohio State has apologized repeatedly and insisted that it was "actively participating in good faith in the mediation process directed by the federal court."
+The school has also said it "has led the effort to investigate and expose Richard Strauss' abuse and the university's failure at the time to adequately respond to or prevent it."